dsvictor/ink-floating-toc/README.md

 ### Smart Content Filtering

 - **Hide Specific Headings:** Exclude specific heading levels from the TOC.
-Simply type `h3, h4` in the settings, and the plugin will instantly filter those levels out of your visual outline.
+Simply type `h3, h4 (or H3, H4, or just 3, 4)` in the settings, and the plugin will instantly filter those levels out of your visual outline.

 - **Interactive Tooltips:** Hover over (or tap and hold) any bar to view a tooltip containing the exact text of that heading.
 Tooltips are automatically stripped of markdown syntax (like brackets or bold tags) for a clean reading experience.